It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 1. You are in complete control.

 While this is also a perk, it can be a pitfall.
-You don’t have the luxury of a publishing house editors, book designers, and illustrators.
+You don’t have the luxury of publishing house editors, book designers, and illustrators.
 This means it’s all up to you.

 Do you know what’s involved in producing a quality book?